-- Work with your spa dealer and contractor to insure all local building, electrical and plumbing codes are met - Plan for a floor drain to drain off excess water or for draining and cleaning your spa - A ventilation fan may be necessary due to high humidity created by your spa - Finished material in your spa room should also be capable of withstanding increased humidity - If you are installing your spa indoors, always be aware that if you splash water into the speaker compartments of the spa, water will run down through the speaker drain which drains below the spa in the corner where the speakers are located.
+- Work with your Master Spas dealer and contractor to insure all local building, electrical and plumbing codes are met - Plan for a floor drain to drain off excess water or for draining and cleaning your spa - A ventilation fan may be necessary due to high humidity created by your spa - Finished material in your spa room should also be capable of withstanding increased humidity - If you are installing your spa indoors, always be aware that if you splash water into the speaker compartments of the spa, water will run down through the speaker drain at the floor level toe kick, which drains below the spa in the corner where the speakers are located.
 Please be aware of this as any damage is not covered by the warranty.
 This could cause unwarranted damage.